cjprybol/Eisenia/README.md

 # Eisenia

-A package for probablistic graph genome assembly, analysis, and identification using kmers
+A package for kmer-based probablistic graph genome assembly and analysis

 WIP